aws-samples/the-aws-step-functions-workshop/content/module-9/step-4/index.en.md

       super(app, id);

       const startState = new stepfunctions.Pass(this, 'PassState', {
-          result: {value:"Hello back to you!"},
+          result: { value:'Hello back to you!' },
       })

       const stateMachine = new stepfunctions.StateMachine(this, 'CDKStateMachine', {